vgc/vgc/cppstyleguide.md

 ```

 ```
-// Or even a one liner for obvious inline getters int getX() { return x_; }
+// Or even a one liner for short one-liners int getX() { return x_; }
 ```